Acting upon Imagination: when to trust imagined trajectories in model based reinforcement learning: Related work

-Model based reinforcement learning is comparably sample efficient~\cite{Deisenroth2013}.
-But only recently, it was demonstrated that parametric function approximators (neural networks) efficiently reduce sample complexity in problems with high-dimensional non-linear dynamics~\cite{Nagabandi2018}.
-Random shooting methods artificially generate large number of actions~\cite{Rao2010} and model predictive control (MCP) is used to select actions~\cite{camacho2004MPC}.
-For example, \cite{williams2017information} and ~\cite{DBLP:articles/Drews2017} introduced a sampling-based MPC with dynamics model to sample a large number of trajectories in parallel.
-A two-layer Neural Network (NN) model was trained from maneuvers performed by a human pilot, and found superior compared with a physics model built using vehicle dynamics equations from bicycle models.
+Recently, it was demonstrated that parametric function approximators, neural networks (NN), efficiently reduce sample complexity in problems with high-dimensional non-linear dynamics~\citep{Nagabandi2018}.
+Random shooting methods artificially generate large number of actions~\citep{Rao2010} and MPC is used to select candidate actions~\citep{camacho2004MPC}.
+I.e.~\cite{williams2017information} and \cite{DBLP:articles/Drews2017} introduced a sampling-based MPC with dynamics model to sample a large number of trajectories in parallel.
+A two-layer NN trained from maneuvers performed by a human pilot was superior compared with a physics model built using vehicle dynamics equations from bicycle models.
 One disadvantage is that NNs cannot quantify predictive uncertainty.

-~\cite{lakshminarayanan2016simple} demonstrated the use of ensembles of probabilistic NNs to determine predictive uncertainty. ~\cite{Kalweit2017} used a notion of uncertainty but within the MFRL so that it switches to execute imagined trajectories from a dynamics model only when MFRL has high uncertainty.
-Instead, ~\cite{Buckman2018} used imagined trajectories to improve the sample complexity of a MFRL, by using ensembles instead of the Q function to estimate uncertainty and prioritize trajectories thereupon. ~\cite{Janner2019} generate (truncated) short trajectories with a probabilistic ensemble to train the policy of a MFRL, thus improving significantly its sampling efficiency.
+\citet{lakshminarayanan2016simple} utilized the ensembles of probabilistic NNs to determine predictive uncertainty. \citet{Kalweit2017} used a notion of uncertainty within a model-free RL (MFRL) agent to switch executing imagined trajectories from a dynamics model when MFRL agent has a high uncertainty.
+Conversely, \citet{Buckman2018} used imagined trajectories to improve the sample complexity of an MFRL agent.
+They improved the Q function by using ensembles to estimate uncertainty and prioritize trajectories thereupon.